suncoast-devs/handbook/lessons/full-stack-build-an-app-show-individual-restaurant/index.md

 }
 ```

-With this setup we can add a `useQuery`
+With this setup, we can add a `useQuery`.

 ```typescript
 const { data: restaurant = NullRestaurant } = useQuery<RestaurantType>(